vechain/vechain-sdk-js/docs/transactions.md

 );
 ```

-By examining these complete examples, developers can gain a comprehensive understanding of transaction handling in the vechain SDK.
+By examining these complete examples, developers can gain a comprehensive understanding of transaction handling in theVeChain SDK.
 Each example demonstrates the steps involved in initiating, signing, and sending transactions, as well as the nuances associated with fee delegation.

 # Errors handling on transactions
 You can find the transaction revert reason by using `getRevertReason` method with the transaction hash.